 The winery is located in the municipality Saint-Estèphe

 (Haut-Médoc, Bordeaux).
 The name means "rose-colored mountain" and is derived from the color of the ferrous soil.
-The origin goes back to the year 1778, when the family ségur
+The origin goes back to 1778 when the family ségur

-in 1855 the estate received the second rank (Deuxième Cru Classé).
+in 1855 the estate received second place (Deuxième Cru Classé).

-designated by Saint-Estèphe ".
-The vintage 1970 was legendary Paris Wine Tasting
+by Saint-Estèphe ”.
+The 1970 vintage was with the legendary Paris Wine Tasting

 in 1976.
 The second wine is called "La Dame de Montrose".